Make a Funeral Program

 - Run a spell check on your program

-- Print out and assemble your program.
+- Print out and assemble and fold your program.
 This ensures that your pages and information are in the right order.
 Also, proofreading from a printout is better than trying to read from the screen.

 - Read your program aloud to double check for errors.